larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 - Automated rate limiting mechanisms;
 - Review and approval of submissions/messages;
 - A private or public admonishment;
-- Temporary or permanent suspension of participation rights in one or more fora.
+- Temporary or permanent suspension of participation privileges in one or more fora.

 We stress that these are only examples, and not in any way prescriptive.
 Administrators and moderators are free to decide on